You will need Adobe Flash Player to view this page properly.

 In this great information age, it's impossible to identify any one communications avenue that will reach everyone.
 Key current information will always be posted on our home page, but we're a happening district, and to get the most current, up-to-date information about what's going on, we suggest that you stay tuned to our social media outlets (Facebook and Twitter).
 We also invite you to take a look at our News Release section to see more of what we've been up to, and we try to keep our online calendar stocked with information about no school days, early release days and up-coming district-wide events.
 For school-related events, please check with your individual schools.

 Transfer information for 2015-16

 The district is still currently closed to students wanting to transfer in for the current school year.
 Transfer information has been posted for the coming school year.
 Click here for information about transfers within the district (open beginning January 5) or here for transfers from outside the district (open March 2).
-All forms will be posted soon.
-Ridgeview Elementary, Thurston Elementary and Thurston Middle will remain CLOSED to all transfers for the coming year.
+Within-district forms have been posted.

 Starting in the fall of 2015, kindergarten students will be attending schools all day.
 Schools are in the process of determining what that day will look like.
 Stay tuned to www.springfield.k12.or.us/fdk for more information.

 On a day when the district determines it is unsafe for buses to operate on their usual routes, the district will alert families that the buses are operating on snow routes.
 Click here to review the route for your home.
 These routes are reviewed and refreshed every year, so be sure to check for any changes.
 This year, changes to Lane County's de-icing policy have allowed some expansion of bus routes.

 The Springfield Lions Club has completed free vision screenings for all elementary students.
 Families of students with referrals will be notified within the next few weeks.